 Dominik Meier has been advising global players, medium-sized companies and associations on political strategy for 25 years.
 He researches power, freedom, representation of interests and political praxeology.
 He lectures on these topics worldwide, publishes specialist books and is a thought leader in debates around (political) power.
-As FIPRA representative in Germany, he is responsible for a global network of public affairs experts.

 Christian Blum studied philosophy, political science and Islamic studies in Cologne and Boston, while writing as a freelance journalist.
 After receiving his doctorate in political theory, which was awarded the Offermann-Hergarten Prize, he worked as coordinator of the Cologne Ethics Forum and Fritz Thyssen Research Fellow at Rutgers University.
 Being a Senior Policy Expert at Miller & Meier Consulting and former Head of the CEO’s Department at the German National Tourist Board, Christian Blum has extensive experience in strategic communication.
 He publishes on the topics of the common good, power, democracy and public affairs.

 Konstantin Bätz serves as Chief of Staff at Miller & Meier Consulting.
 Previously, he conducted research on economic foreign policy and economic sanctions at the University of Konstanz, where he also received his PhD in international politics.
 He studied philosophy, economics and political science at the Universities of Bayreuth, Rotterdam and Konstanz.
 He is a member of the German Council on Foreign Relations (DGAP).

 What to keep in mind when publishing with FMP